eminga/cldraw/README.md

 Try it: https://eminga.github.io/cldraw/

 ## Background
-In the round of 16 of the UEFA Champions League, the UEFA imposed some regulations on how the teams are matched:
+In the round of 16 of the UEFA Champions League, the UEFA imposes some regulations on how the teams are matched:
 1. Group winners play against group runners-up.
 2. Winners and runners-up are drawn alternatingly, starting with a runner-up.
 3. Teams from the same group cannot be matched.